-- 1. Implement new directional and interactive exhibit signage throughout the Zoo. - 2.
-Execute 5-year exhibit development plan to achieve AZA accreditation.
-Prioritize projects and standardize funding. - 3.
-Launch and manage Zoovolution Campaign which includes Andean Bear Capital Campaign. - 4.
-Maintain relationships with public schools for LEAF and KWEE programs. - 5.
-Build partnership opportunities to diversify and expand educational programming and community events. - 6.
-Implement Kulture City program. - 7.
-Provide additional opportunities for volunteer supported beautification projects. - 8.
-Improve exterior aesthetics of buildings. - 9.
-Improve standard operating procedures for animal husbandry. - 10.
+- 1. Implement new directional and interactive exhibit signage throughout the Zoo. - Execute 5-year exhibit development plan to achieve AZA accreditation.
+Prioritize projects and standardize funding. - Launch and manage Zoovolution Campaign.
+Fundraising will be focused on building the Coati Café, Sloth Expansion and Spider Monkey holding. - 4.
+Hold new Zoobilee event to celebrate calendar year 2025 successes. - 5.
+Maintain relationships with public schools for LEAF and KWEE programs. - 6.
+Build partnership opportunities to diversify and expand educational programming and community events. - 7.
+Continue to improve exterior aesthetics of buildings. - 8.
 Create and implement marketing strategies for greater regional reach.

-SBY Events:
+SBY Events

 - Build partnership opportunities to diversify and expand event offerings. - 2.
-Maintain annual calendar of events. - Continue to improve relationships with Wicomico County and Salisbury University. - 4.
-Create and implement marketing strategies for greater regional reach. - 5.
-Develop and manage efficient system to utilize volunteers for events and programs. - 6.
-Continue to develop rental services on webpages and Active Network software. - 7.
+Maintain annual calendar of events. - Continue to improve relationships with Wicomico County and Salisbury University. - Create and implement marketing strategies for greater regional reach. - 5.
+Develop and manage efficient system to utilize volunteers for events and programs. - Continue to develop rental services on webpages and Active Network software. - 7.
 Maintain current book of business for partner event rentals. - 8.
-Formalize rental procedures for Unity Square. - 9.
-Formalize rental procedures for Salisbury Headquarters' Community Space. - 10.
-Install signage related to facility rental information.
+Develop and install signage related to facility rental information.